Part 1: Introduction to SAP Graph

 As we shall see, OData RESTful APIs are easy to consume.
 OData requests operate on resources, the data, and extends this with query options, that let you shape the response to queries.
 The resources of SAP Graph are the entities of the business data graph.

-Exploring SAP Graph on SAP API Business Hub
+Exploring SAP Graph on the SAP Graph Navigator

 With this quick introduction out of the way, follow us to part 2 of this tutorial, in which we will write our first SAP Graph based application.